När vi gräver guld i USA

-"När vi gräver guld i USA" ("When We Dig for Gold in the USA") was a song which was used as fight song for the Swedish national team during the 1994 FIFA World Cup in the United States, where Sweden ended up third.
+"När vi gräver guld i USA" ("When We Dig for Gold in the USA") was a song which was used as the fight song for the Sweden national team during the 1994 FIFA World Cup in the United States, where Sweden ended up third.
 During the Grammis Awards for 1994, it won the category "Song of the year 1994".

 The song was written and recorded by Swedish pop trio Glenmark Eriksson Strömstedt.
 The words När vi gräver guld i USA (When we dig gold in the USA), which appear in the chorus, refer to both 19th century gold rushes in the USA, as well as to the gold medals awarded for the FIFA World Cup winner.